 Plants as the climate saviors?
 That's right!
 Greening on our roofs and facades definitely helps our climate.
 It binds CO2 and particulate matter, increases the humidity, and contributes to lowering the temperature during hot summers.
-Less hot air means less air movement, less whirled up dust and dirt... in short, higher quality of life!
+Less hot air means less air movement, less whirled up dust and dirt... in short, greater conditions for life to flourish!
 Climbing plants, particularly those with full-face greening, are so important, especially for the micro-climate.

 A chemical by-product of the decomposition of CO2 and the binding of carbon (C) is the release of oxygen (O2), which spreads into the ambient air through the stomata on the undersides of the leaves into the ambient air.